parmegv/leap_doc/docs/platform/known-issues.md

 .
 If when deploying your debian mirror fails for some reason, network anomoly or the mirror itself is out of date, then platform deployment will not succeed properly.
 Check the mirror is up and try to deploy again when it is resolved (see: https://leap.se/code/issues/1091)

 .
 If you have any errors during a run, please try to deploy again as this often solves non-deterministic issues that were not uncovered in our testing.
-Please re-deploy with `leap -v2 deploy` to get verbose logs and capture the complete output to provide to us for debugging.
+Please re-deploy with `leap -v2 deploy` to get more verbose logs and capture the complete output to provide to us for debugging.

-. if you aren't using a single ssh key, but have different ones, you will need to define the following in your ~/.ssh/config:
+. if you aren't using a single ssh key, but have different ones, you will need to define the following at the top of your ~/.ssh/config:
   HostName <ip address>
   IdentityFile <path to identity file>